-UK gross domestic product (GDP) is estimated to have fallen by 0.3% in Quarter 3 (July to Sept) 2022, downwardly revised from a first estimate fall of 0.2%.
+UK gross domestic product (GDP) is estimated to have increased by an unrevised 0.2% in Quarter 2 (Apr to June) 2023.

 |Chained volume measures||Current market prices|

 Download this table Table 1: Headline national accounts indicators for the UK.xls .csv

 The implied GDP deflator represents the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that comprise GDP.
 It is important to note that the GDP deflator covers the whole of the domestic economy, not just consumer spending, and also reflects the change in the relative price of exports to imports.
 For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 article.

 The implied price of GDP rose by a revised 2.4% in Quarter 2 2023 (previously 2.1%), which was primarily driven by higher price pressures for household consumption and government consumption.

 Revisions to the implied deflator, particularly in Quarter 1 and 2 2023, are driven by upward revisions in the implied price for government consumption, household consumption and gross capital formation.